-This image released by NASA shows tracks (Upper-R) made by Curiosity's tires during its first test drive as seen by Navcam: Left A (NAV_LEFT_A) on board NASA's Mars rover Curiosity on Sol 16, August 22, 2012 at 15:17:12 UTC.
+This image released by NASA shows tracks made by Curiosity's tires during its first test drive as seen by Navcam, on Mars, 16, August 22, 2012 ©AFP PHOTO/HANDOUT/ NASA/JPL-Caltech

 "Curiosity today had its first successful drive on Mars.
 We have a fully functioning mobility system on our rover," said Matt Haverly, the lead rover planner at NASA's Jet Propulsion Laboratory (JPL) in Pasadena, California.

 The $2.5 billion craft -- which landed in Gale Crater on the Red Planet on August 6 -- drove about four meters (yards) forward, before turning right at a 90 degree angle and moving backwards a few meters.

 "This placed the rover roughly 20 feet (6 meters) from the spot where it landed 16 days ago," NASA, the US space agency, said in a statement.

 An image taken by the rover clearly shows its wheel tracks on Martian soil.
 More tests will be conducted before Curiosity takes off on its full mission to search for signs of life on the Red Planet.

 "We are 16 days into a two-year mission," said Pete Theisinger, Mars Science Laboratory project manager at the JPL.

 "We haven't exercised the sample gathering capability, which is a key, key, key element of the rover's science mission," Theisinger added.